Labour Law

 Rights and Obligations of Remote Foreign Workers in Turkey

-With new work order developing post-pandemic, remote work and digital nomad model have become increasingly widespread.
-Antalya, with its mild climate, quality of life, and foreigner-friendly infrastructure, has become one of preferred cities for many international remote workers.
-However, a foreigner living in Turkey and working remotely for a foreign company is legally complex situation.
-This guide examines remote-working foreigners' rights and obligations.
+Since the pandemic reshaped working patterns, remote work and the digital nomad model have become increasingly widespread.
+Antalya, with its mild climate, quality of life, and foreigner-friendly infrastructure, has become one of the preferred destinations for many international remote workers.
+However, a foreigner living in Turkey and working remotely for a foreign company is a legally complex situation.
+This guide examines the rights and obligations of remote-working foreigners.

 Scenarios: Who Works for Whom?

-Within remote work framework, four main scenarios emerge:
+Within the remote work framework, four main scenarios arise:

 Scenario 1: Foreign Worker, Turkish Employer in Turkey

-A foreigner is employed in a Turkish company with formal work permit; however, actually works from home or another location.
+A foreigner is employed by a Turkish company with a formal work permit but actually works from home or another location.
 In this case:

 Scenario 2: Foreign Worker, Foreign Employer in Turkey

-- Foreign company's responsibility under Turkish labour law is limited,
+- The foreign company's obligations under Turkish labour law are limited,

 - What is the foreigner's residence status in Turkey?

-- Is income from work subject to tax in Turkey?
+- Is the income from the work subject to tax in Turkey?

 Scenario 3: Turkish Citizen, Foreign Employer in Turkey

-A Turkish citizen works remotely for foreign company in Turkey.
+A Turkish citizen works remotely in Turkey for a foreign company.
 Typically:

-- Since foreign company isn't employer in Turkey, Turkish labour law may not apply,
+- Since the foreign company is not an employer in Turkey, Turkish labour law may not directly apply,

-- Tax and social security undertaken by Turkish citizen.
+- Tax and social security obligations are the Turkish citizen's responsibility.

 Scenario 4: Turkish Citizen, Turkish Employer Abroad

-Turkish worker works remotely abroad on behalf of Turkish company.
+A Turkish worker works remotely abroad on behalf of a Turkish company.
 Turkish labour law applies; additionally, foreign social security agreements may come into play.

 Remote Work Regulation in Turkey